 House Democrats also have been complaining about the schedule.
 On Monday, Minority Leader Nancy Pelosi urged Speaker John Boehner to cancel next week’s recess, warning that the impending sequester cuts “threaten further damage to our economic recovery, job creation, the middle class, and military readiness.”

 She added, “The House should not recess and members of Congress should not go home until we finish our work, reach an agreement, and avert this crisis.”

 Pelosi did not similarly ask Senate Majority Leader Harry Reid to adjust the Senate’s schedule.
 Drew Hammill, her spokesman, said, “Pelosi has called for a balanced approach, which would include revenues.
 As you know, revenue bills must start in the House.”

 Last month, House Minority Whip Steny Hoyer raised his own concerns about the House being out of session the same week a new spending bill will be needed to keep government funded past March 27.

 “Presumably we will have to get that done prior to that,” he said.
 “I hope that is the case.”

-This article appears in the Feb.
-15, 2013, edition of National Journal Daily as Lawmakers Take Breaks Despite Fiscal Emergencies.
+This article appears in the February 15, 2013 edition of NJ Daily as Lawmakers Take Breaks Despite Fiscal Emergencies.